 Notes

-• Alternatively, you can also make this in a tube pan.
-Set oven temp at 375ºF and bake for approximately 55-60 minutes.
+Alternatively, you can also make this in a tube pan.
+Set the oven to 375ºF and bake for approximately 55-60 minutes.

 Nutrition